OpenBankingUK/knowledge-base-pub/docs/standards/general/vrp.md

 ### **Can ASPSP reject a VRP/sweeping consent request, if the `MaximumIndividualAmount` exceeds the individual transaction limit on their online channels?**

-The ASPSP may not put restrictions when the consent is set up but should apply account restrictions when the payment order is submitted and not process that payment if it exceeds the limit on their online channels.
+The ASPSP should not put restrictions when the consent is set up but should apply account restrictions when the payment order is submitted and not process that payment if it exceeds the limit on their online channels.

 ### **Whose responsibility is it to set a limit on the length of the consent - PSU, TPP or ASPSP?**